 Thus, studying the molecular mechanism of human circadian rhythmicity will have an enormous impact on our understanding of human health and disease.
 It should also lead to new strategies for pharmacological manipulation of the human clock to improve the treatment of jet lag, various clock-related sleep and psychiatric disorders, and other human diseases.
 (Ptacek, LJ; Jones, CR; Fu, YF.
 Cold Spring Harbor Symposium Quant 2007;72:273-7)

 Familial Advanced Sleep Phase

-We have isolated one gene called hPer2 that causes FASP when it occurs in a variant (mutant) form.
+We have discovered genes that cause FASP when it occurs in a variant (mutant) form (PER2-S662G, PER3, CRY2-A260T, hTIM-R1081X, CKId-T44A).
 Other genes that are transmitted in an autosomal dominant fashion are known to cause FASP in laboratory animals.
-We have shown that not all families with FASP have the hPer2 mutation.
 Therefore, mutations in other genes must also be responsible for FASP.
 Investigating sporadic cases of FASP will be valuable in identifying new mutations.

 Familial Delayed Sleep Phase

 FDSP individuals experience a delay of their sleep cycle so that they fall asleep late in the night and wake late in the morning or afternoon.
 FDSP is also thought to be heritable, but so far very little is known about the genetic basis of FDSP.
 This sleep disorder is relatively common in adolescents and often seems to resolve with age, but other individuals are affected by this condition all of their lives.
 While it has been difficult to fully determine the sociocultural factors that influence this sleep pattern in adolescents, it may have a strong biological basis.